gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 Use 100% zoom when capturing screenshots on adjustable apps.

-Resize image in editor.
+Resize the image in an editor.

 Image dimensions for images like the Admin Console should not exceed 1200 px.
-This size is great for the larger images.
-For dialog boxes or smaller windows should be consistent throughout the article so that the sizes, when displayed on docs, are all over the place.
+This size is great for larger images.
+Dialog boxes or smaller windows should be consistent throughout the article so that the sizes, when displayed in docs, are all over the place.

 ### Callouts